-WOLCA Discipline Policy: Kindergarten through 8th Grade
+Discipline Policy:

-Word of Life Christian Academy believes in discipline that is firm, yet loving.
+Word of Life Christian Academy believes in discipline that is firm yet loving.
 Our objective of discipline is to help your child learn both self-control and expression of his/her feelings in socially acceptable ways.
 Students are expected to act in a manner which is conducive to learning and to the smooth functioning of school activities.
-Word of Life Christian Academy students are expected to respect the rights of their fellow students, to learn to live in a safe and pleasant environment while at school and at school sponsored activities and to respect members of the school staff.
+Word of Life Christian Academy students are expected to respect the rights of their fellow students, to learn to live in a safe and pleasant environment. while at school and at school sponsored activities and to respect members of the school staff.
 Limitations are clearly defined and consistently maintained.
 If a child does not follow teacher direction or the rules of the school, then disciplinary action will be taken.
-It is our expectation that the parent will support the school's discipline by administering discipline in the home as needed.
+It is our expectation that the parent will support the school's discipline by administering discipline in the home when needed.